• Skip to primary navigation

 • Transfer the glaze into a piping bag.

 • Arrange the cookies on a wire rack, with at least 1 cm space between each cookie.
 Snip the tip of the piping bag (make sure it is a small hole).
-Drizzle the glaze onto each cookie.
+Drizzle the glaze onto each cookie (see Note 5).

 • Quickly sprinkle the top of each drizzled cookie with the dried butterfly pea flower flakes.
-Allow the glaze to set completely before storing the cookies back in an airtight container.
+Allow the glaze to set completely before storing the cookies back in an airtight container (see Note 6).

 Notes

-• It is best to do the drizzle the lemon glaze onto the cookies in batch to avoid the glaze from hardening on the cookies before you sprinkle the flower flakes onto top.
+5. It is best to do the drizzle the lemon glaze onto the cookies in small batches to avoid the glaze from hardening on the cookies before you sprinkle the flower flakes onto top.
 Once the glaze sets, it will not be able to hold the flower flakes in place.

 Nutrition